- How to Get Compensation from Air Canada for Flight Delays, Damaged Baggage & More

 - How to Get Compensation from WestJet for Flight Delays, Damaged Baggage & More

 - Ultimate Guide to APPR Compensation: Direct Claims, CTA Complaints & Civil Court

-Canada, like many countries, has a set of regulations that govern compensation for air passengers in the case of a canceled or delayed flight.
-These are called the Air Passenger Protection Regulations (APPR) and are issued by the Canadian Transportation Agency (CTA).
-Unfortunately, Canada’s APPR has a bit of a loophole that airlines have been taking advantage of.
-They only apply when the cause of delay or cancellation is “within the airline’s control” and not related to aircraft safety or maintenance issues.
+Canada, like many countries, has a set of regulations that govern compensation for airline passengers in the case of a delayed or cancelled flight – the Air Passenger Protection Regulations which are issued by the Canadian Transportation Agency (CTA).
+Unfortunately, Canada’s regulations have a bit of a loophole that airlines take advantage of: they only apply when the cause of delay or cancellation is “within the airline’s control” and not related to aircraft safety or maintenance issues.

-Nonetheless, the APPR stipulates that the airline should compensate passengers for flight disruptions according to the following schedule:
+Nonetheless when the air passenger rights regulations apply, the airline should be compensating passengers for flight disruptions according to the following table:

 |Length of arrival delay||Amount (CAD)|

 If you experience a flight delay or cancellation, I recommend applying for this compensation regardless of what the airline has communicated to you about the reason.
 On a previous trip to Iceland where I experienced a 19-hour delay, Air Canada’s Compensation Eligibility tool assessed that my flight was not eligible for compensation.
 However, I applied anyway and received an eCoupon for $300 for Air Canada.

 To apply for flight delay compensation, you’ll want to complete a Flight Delay and Cancellation Claim Request Form.
 You’ll want to submit this for each passenger on your itinerary.
 Be prepared to provide basic information about yourself and the flight, including Air Canada flight number, flight date, ticket number, and booking reference.